 Dr. Steve Edelman, MD is a professor of Medicine in the Division of Endocrinology and Metabolism at the University of California, San Diego.
 He is Director of the Diabetes Care Clinic at the Veterans Affairs Medical Center in San Diego as well as the founder and director of Taking Control of Your Diabetes (TCOYD).
 In 2009, he was named Educator of the Year at the American Diabetes Association Scientific Sessions.

-Dr. Satish K. Garg, MD is a Professor of Medicine and Pediatrics at the Adult Clinic of the Barbara Davis Center for Diabetes of the University of Colorado in Denver, Colorado and the Editor-In-Chief of Diabetes Technology and Therapeutics Journal.
+Dr. Satish K. Garg, MD is a Professor of Medicine and Pediatrics at the Young Adult Clinic at the Barbara Davis Center for Diabetes at the University of Colorado School of Medicine at the Anschutz Medical Campus, in Aurora, Colorado and the Editor-In-Chief of Diabetes Technology and Therapeutics Journal.
 He is a prolific researcher with over 170 original manuscripts in peer-review journals and is considered a leading expert in early detection of diabetes, treatment of renal and retinal complications of type 1 diabetes, and multiple diagnostic and therapeutic tools and therapies, including insulin analogs and glucose sensors in particular.